brianbraatz/brianbraatz.github.io/content/post/Articles/_Imported22426/Pagerank ALgorithm in a nutshell.md

 * **Leverage social signals** (Google pays attention to brand mentions and engagement outside of links)
 * **Stay updated** (SEO is an ever-evolving game, and what works today might not work next year)

-PageRank had its time in the spotlight, but in 2023, it’s just a small piece of Google’s ever-growing puzzle.
+PageRank had its time in the spotlight, but now it’s just a small piece of Google’s ever-growing puzzle.
 So if you were planning to launch an SEO strategy based solely on PageRank, you might want to reconsider.
 Or at least, prepare to be very, very disappointed.

 ***